Recover-VA-Learning/Python_Learning_January_2024/lectures/github/readme.md

 - `git clone [repository_url]`: Clone a remote repository to your local machine.
 - `git push`: pushes changes to remote from local
 - `git pull`: pulls changes from the remote to local
+- `git commit`: adds a message for commit

 > VS Code has a built-in UI for Git.
 You can access it by clicking on the Git icon in the left sidebar.